B.A. in Anthropology

 The anthropology curriculum integrates traditional classroom courses with hands-on courses, and a range of field schools.
 Archaeological fieldwork is conducted on sites in Virginia and Mississippi where students learn remote sensing applications as well as more traditional excavation methodology.
 Students may also travel to a social science research methods field school located in Bolivia.

 B.A. in Anthropology Faculty

-Many anthropologists in the University of Mississippi's Department of Sociology and Anthropology cover all the subfields of anthropology.
+Faculty in the University of Mississippi's Department of Sociology and Anthropology cover all the subfields of anthropology.
 Some hold joint appointments with the Croft Institute for International Studies or the Center for the Study of Southern Culture.

 A major in anthropology for the B.A. degree requires 30 semester hours, including Anth 303, 304, 305, and 409, and a total of 6 hours selected from the following methods courses: Anth 320, 335, 344, 375, 390, 391, 392, 393, 405, 406, 407, 408, 412, 413, 419, and 425.